kagruber2412/RIntroduction/RMarkdown.md

 # 1. Markdown for formatted text

-Markdown is a set of very easy to use conventions for formatting *plain text*:
+Markdown is a set of very easy to use conventions for formatting *plaintext*:

 - bold and italic text
 - lists